home-assistant/home-assistant.io/source/_components/cover.mqtt.markdown

   type: string
   default: STOP
 state_topic:
   description: The MQTT topic subscribed to receive cover state messages.
-Use only if not using get_position_topic.
+Use only if not using `position_topic`.
 State topic can only read open/close state.
 Cannot read position state.
+If `position_topic` is set `state_topic` is ignored.
   required: false
   type: string
 state_open: